mukunda-/errorcat/README.md

 Errorcat eases the burden of error annotation, letting you add more details to errors when they are thrown and when they are recovered from.
 The annotation greatly assists engineers in debugging production issues via log files.
-In addition, since stack traces are accessible from panic recovery, you can easily log the stack trace when handling uncommon errors.
+In addition, since stack traces are accessible from panic recovery, you have access to the full stack trace of the error source when handling uncommon errors.

 Sure, panics are more costly than passing around errors, but I'm sure you don't need a lesson on where "performance" lies with most real application priorities.

 ## Usage

 There are two ways to use Errorcat, with and without *context*.
-Context helps you to avoid programmer errors when you do not or can not have a global panic guard.
+Context is optional and helps to avoid programmer errors when you do not or can not have a global panic guard.

 ### Errorcat Without Context